 Upper Room Germicidal UV-C Disinfection: Upper Room Germicidal UV has proven to be even more effective at reducing the viral load in occupied rooms than HVAC ductwork based systems, particularly when utilized in a room with ceiling fans to provide better air mixing.
 Upper-Air germicidal UV-C (254nm) systems are designed not to expose people to their harmful radiation.
-However, when a carrier contaminates a space either with a sneeze, cough, talking, or breathing, gravity immediately begins to pull most of the pathogens towards the ground or other surfaces (such as desks, chairs, etc).
-As a result, while these upper air systems may also use air handling systems to try to fight gravity, they may not address a meaningful amount of the contaminated air and surfaces and may even keep pathogens airborne longer which could create more dangerous environments.
+However, when a carrier contaminates a space either with a sneeze, cough, talking, breathing or singing, gravity immediately begins to pull most of the pathogens towards the ground or other surfaces (such as desks, chairs, etc).
+As a result, while these upper air systems may also use air handling systems to try to fight gravity, they may not address a meaningful amount of the contaminated air and surfaces and may even keep some pathogens airborne longer which could be counterproductive.
 They also do not provide any surface treatment.
-Because Krypton lighting is safe for human exposure, it can kill from the ceiling to the floor, providing a much more comprehensive whole room disinfection solution.
+Because Krypton lighting is safe for human exposure, it can overcome these challenges from the ceiling to the floor, providing a much more comprehensive whole room disinfection solution.
 Ultimately, Far UV-C provides the safest, most cost-effective, evidence-based disinfection solution for healthy buildings and vehicles.